Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Conclusion

 \section{Conclusion}

-In this work, we investigated how corrections from the cosmic neutrino background (C$\nu$B) modify the phenomenology of self-interacting scalar dark matter (DM) mediated by neutrino forces.
-We demonstrated that the impact depends on the hierarchy of mass scales $\{m_\nu, m_\chi, T \}$.
-In particular, the regimes $m_\nu \lesssim m_\chi \lesssim T$ are significantly affected since the repulsive background potential becomes comparable to the attractive vacuum potential.
+In this work, we investigated how corrections from the cosmic neutrino background modify the phenomenology of self-interacting scalar dark matter mediated by neutrino forces.
+We demonstrated that the impact depends on the hierarchy of mass scales $(m_\nu, m_\chi, T )$.
+In particular, the regimes $m_\nu \lesssim m_\chi \lesssim T$ are significantly affected since the repulsive background potential $V_{\text{bkg}}$ completely screens out the attractive vacuum potential $V_{\text{vac}}$.

 We began by proposing an effective DM-neutrino interaction, as described in Eq.~\eqref{Effective DM Interaction}, for both scalar and pseudoscalar interactions.
-Following the formalism in Ref.~\cite{Ghosh_2023}, we derived both the vacuum and background potentials for these interactions.
-A key feature is that the vacuum potential $V_{\rm vac}$ is attractive, whereas the background potential $V_{\rm bkg}$ is repulsive.
-In the regime $m_\chi \lesssim T$, the two are comparable, both scaling as $1/r^5$ at the short range $ T^{-1} \ll r \ll m_\nu^{-1}$.
-Importantly, this leads to the partially screened potential in the relativistic limit ($m_\nu \ll T$), significantly weakening the DM scattering.
+Following the formalism in ref.~\cite{Ghosh_2023}, we derived both the vacuum and background potentials for these interactions.
+A key feature is that the vacuum potential $V_{\rm vac}$ is attractive, whereas the background potential $V_{\rm bkg}$ is repulsive at the range $T^{-1} \lesssim m_\chi^{-1} \ll r$.
+Thus, in the regime $m_\chi \lesssim T$, this leads to a completely screened potential in the relativistic limit ($m_\nu \ll T$), which renders DM scattering negligible.

 We then analyzed how the C$\nu$B modifies DM-neutrino phenomenology.
 We first reviewed the computation to capture non-perturbative effects from multiple neutrino exchange for the self-scattering cross section and the Sommerfeld Enhancement factor by solving the Schrödinger equation.
 The resulting self-scattering cross-section follows the Born approximation with $\sigma \propto G^4$.
 Due to the singular nature of the neutrino potential ($\sim 1/r^5$), we regularized it by introducing a short-distance cutoff $R = m_\chi^{-1}$, implemented as a flat potential for $r \le R$.
 We identified the viable region of parameter space for the small-scale structure problem and investigated those affected by the C$\nu$B correction.
 In particular, the C$\nu$B background screening significantly affects the allowed region with DM masses $m_\chi \lesssim T$, shifting the allowed region toward larger couplings.